 Additionally the ability to use a rotated supercell is available.
 This can be useful for surfaces.
-The full transformation matrix between the primitive cell and the supercell can be given below the unfolding input (example: 120° rotation of hexagonal lattice).
+The full transformation matrix between the primitive cell and the supercell can be given below the unfolding input (example: 90° rotation of sqrt(3) x sqrt(3) hexagonal lattice).
 It has to consist of integer values for the unfolding to work.